hasura/graphql-engine/community/tools/json2graphql/README.md

 The GraphQL API is provided by [Hasura](https://github.com/hasura/graphql-engine) and `json2graphql` imports data into Postgres and applies Hasura configuration so that you can move from your sample JSON data to a postgres-backed GraphQL API instantly.

 `json2graphql` is especially useful for using an existing JSON dataset to bootstrap a GraphQL API.
-Try some from [awesome-json-datasets](https://github.com/jdorfman/awesome-json-datasets).
-You might have to wrangle the dataset a teeny bit as per [#json-structure](#json-structure).
+Try some from [mongodb-json-files](https://github.com/ozlerhakan/mongodb-json-files).
+You might have to wrangle the dataset a teeny bit as per [this json-structure](#json-structure).

 ------------------------------------------